pwr-Solaar/Solaar/docs/implementation.md

 `NamedInt`, `NamedInts`, and `UnsortedNamedInts` provide integers and sets of integers with attached names.
 `FirmwareInfo` provides information about device firmware.
 `BATTERY_APPROX` provides named integers used for approximate battery levels of devices.

-TODO: Move a couple of things from hidpp20 to here.

 `i18n.py` provides a few strings that need translations and might not otherwise be visible to translation software.